ifsheldon/transprompt/README.md

 data-driven if you come from software engineering).

 ## Concepts and Design
 The overall of `transprompt` follows data-driven design.
 The APIs are designed to be as explicit as possible, so users should easily track every step that composes a prompt.
 The API hierarchy also aims to be as flat as possible.
+Cycle speed is NOT a top priority since LLM can take trillions of cycles to respond to a request.

 ### Prompt Template and Placeholder